mmiscool/BREP/README.md

 ## Importing Models (STL and 3MF)

-Use the “STL Import” feature in the history panel.
-It now supports both STL and 3MF:
+Use the “Import 3D Model” feature in the history panel.
+It supports both STL and 3MF:

 Alternatively, use the top‑toolbar “Import…” button to open 3MF (with or without embedded history) or BREP JSON.
-For STL files, add an “STL Import” feature to the history.
+If a 3MF includes embedded feature history, BREP restores and runs it; if not, it imports as geometry.
+For STL files, add an “Import 3D Model” feature to the history (auto‑detects STL vs 3MF).

 - STL: ASCII or binary.
 Parsed with `three/examples/jsm/loaders/STLLoader.js`.
 - 3MF: ZIP-based format.
 Parsed with `three/examples/jsm/loaders/3MFLoader.js` and merged.